medavox/distribackup/docs/Design Document.md

 Without file differencing, their protocol is inefficient for updates to large files

-With this star topology, we are enabling the possibility of a decentralising publishing platform - self-hosted web pages with built-in scalability
+With this star topology, we are enabling the possibility of a decentralised publishing platform - self-hosted web pages with built-in scalability

 ##Handling Incoming Messages